 The bank said that the club didn’t fall into any of the categories of eligible complainant under our rules (this is explained in full in the FCA handbook at DISP 2.7.3R), so we could not consider its complaint.

 Clubs and societies usually take the form of unincorporated associations.
 However, to bring a complaint to us they need to meet one of the criteria set out in DISP 2.7.3R.

-In the case of Golf Club K we reviewed the club’s governing documents and we looked closely at what the club did.
-The club offered membership to the general public on payment of an annual fee.
+In the case of Golf Club K we reviewed the club’s governing documents and looked closely at what the club did.
+The club offered membership to the public on payment of an annual fee.
 The membership came with a set of benefits.
-In addition, the club offered merchandise to its members and the general public for sale.
+In addition, the club offered merchandise to its members and the public for sale.
 It also let its premises for business meetings and weddings.

 What if my business is too big?

-For businesses who are too large to be eligible for our service, and if your complaint relates to a banking product or service, you may be eligible to take it to the Business Banking Resolution Service (BBRS).
+For businesses that are too large to be eligible for our service, and if your complaint relates to a banking product or service, you may be eligible to take it to the Business Banking Resolution Service (BBRS).